kenjonespizza/kenjones.pizza/README.md

 # KenJones.🍕

 Thanks for checking out my portfolio website's source code.
 This being a personal project, it's always a WIP and the little non-essential details are just that.
-There are plenty of updates to be be made, like fully type-checking, but the foundations are there and I will expand upon in time.
-Thanks and enjoy
+There are plenty of updates to be made, like fully type-checking, but the foundations are there, and I will expand upon in time.
+Thanks and enjoy✨!

 ---